An argument for the aesthetic quality of the ensemble: special design guidelines are required for DC's avenues

 Interestingly, this building and the project in Petworth share the same architectural firm, PGN Architects.

-Compared to ouevre of historic triangularly-shaped buildings on city avenues, the design contravenes tradition by drawing attention to the side elevations rather than the apex.
+Compared to ouevre of historic triangularly-shaped buildings on many of the city's avenues, the design contravenes tradition by drawing attention to the side elevations rather than the apex.

-But H Street is not designated historic and therefore there are no provisions with DC's building regulatory process to step in and suggest better design principles with the aim of generating a better outcome that will last the stand of time.
+But H Street is not designated historic and therefore there are no provisions with DC's building regulatory process to step in and suggest better design principles with the aim of generating a better outcome that will stand the test of time.

 Triangular building, Culver Hotel, Culver City, Los Angeles